32 Places to Find Creative Writing Inspiration

 4. A Long-Forgotten Voicemail

-Among the weird habits I have is listening to old voicemails.
+Not all places are physical.
+Some live in your phone—or your mind.
+Among the weird habits I myself have is listening to old voicemails.
 Why?
-I guess you can say I’m a bit of an nostalgic person.
+I guess you can say I’m a bit of a nostalgic person.
 But listening to messages that I’ve gotten on my phone in the past has also given me ideas for stories that I’ve written.
 I also like to judge the messages that I received.
 You know how some folks say they like to monitor their calls via voicemail.
 Well, I do pretty much the same thing, but the only difference is, in my head I’m trying to think of what kind of person is on the other end.
 Is he shy, ambitious, or perhaps he seems a bit depressed.
 What could be going through that person’s head at the moment he left a message.
 The more I think about these things, the more ideas invade my brain space, and then I can sort through these ideas and find the one that suits me the best.

 5. An Abandoned Building